 The Continuing Song

-The musical heritage of Anglo Saxon music and early medieval Frisia survives in fragments, but those fragments reveal a rich tradition where song, story, and social memory intertwined.
-From the elite lyres of Sutton Hoo to the humble bone whistles of Frisian terps, from the Latin chants of monasteries to the seasonal songs of farming communities, music shaped every level of early medieval life.
+The musical heritage of Anglo-Saxon England and early medieval Frisia survives in fragments that reveal rich traditions where song, story, and social memory intertwined.
+From elite lyres to humble bone whistles, from monastic chants to work songs, music shaped every level of early medieval life.

 Related Articles